Welcome to

 Please join the George Ives 50+ Club if you are not already a member

-The club is very grateful for any and all donations that we receive to make our donations to the school.
+The club is grateful for any and all donations that we receive to make our contributions to the school.
 However, since we do not have a members’ subscription fee our only other source of income is through the George Ives 50+ Club membership.
 Please help us to realise future causes and help change a life by joining the George Ives 50+ Club, which is £60 per year or a standing order of £5 per month.
 A number between 1 and 59 is selected and that is entered into a monthly draw which is determined by the first two numbers drawn in the National Lottery.
 Prizes are £100 (£200 in November) and £20 (£50 in November).

-The new draw commenced on the 28th September 2024 and ends 30th August 2025.
-Only £60 per number for the year; and you choose the numbers.
+It’s only £60 per number for the year; and you choose the numbers.
 Some members have more than one number.
 Indeed, some of our members love to hear that they’ve won, but give their winnings as a donation to the club.
 George Ives 50+ Club is our only regular source of income.
 Please let me know if you want to have a go and keep us supporting the students and the school.
 For more information contact us here.

 The OCC Committee are pleased to announce that £60 per annum will be used from George Ives’ very generous donation of £1000 to the club, so that George can keep his number and continue winning.
 All George Ives’ winnings will be donated back to the club.
-Sadly, with the recent death of Fred John Dickson there are now two more numbers available for you.
-Please consider continuing to keep George and Fred’s legacy of using the draw to generate funds.
+Sadly, with the recent deaths of some of our members there are now some more numbers available for you.
+Please consider continuing to keep George’s legacy of using the draw to generate funds.
 It is these that we use and they certainly make a difference.

 News and views